ucbepic/BARGAIN/README.md

 Calling `prism.process(data)` processes the data and returns a list, with `len(res)=len(data)` and `res` contains the LLM output for each data record.

 ## Examples
-[examples](https://github.com/szeighami/PRISM/tree/main/examples) folder contains multiple example use-cases. _Run examples from the example directory_.
+[examples](https://github.com/szeighami/PRISM/tree/main/examples) folder contains multiple example use-cases. _Run examples from the examples directory_.

 **To run the examples, you must set your OpenAI API key. ** As of this writing, the Color or Animal and Extract Animal examples cost less than 1$, and the Supreme Court Opinion example costs about 10$.
 ### Color or Animal